-This is an intermediate course which gives an overview of basic concepts in literature as well as various genres, including poetry, short fiction, the novel, and drama.
+This is an intermediate course that gives an overview of basic concepts in literature as well as various genres, including poetry, short fiction, the novel, and drama.
 This course will also focus on identifying, discussing, and applying key elements of each specific literary genre including the cultural aspects within the literary pieces which will nurture intellectual curiosity and interest in literary studies.
 In addition to identifying and discussing the elements of literature, this course will also provide students with an introduction to critical reading as understood within the principles of the formalistic approach.
-This will help students build critical skills while enhancing competence and performance of the student's English integrated skills of listening, speaking, reading, writing, and culture.
+This will help students build critical skills while enhancing the competence and performance of the student's English integrated skills of listening, speaking, reading, writing, and culture.

-Note: According to the regulation of the "Vicerrectoría de Docencia-UCR," this course is classified as low virtual because the METICS platform will be used for students to perform some tasks online and check materials that will be posted there.
+According to the regulation of the "Vicerrectoría de Docencia-UCR," this course is classified as 100% virtual on the METICS platform that students will use to perform online tasks, check materials and complete online evaluations.
+In addition, the teacher will use the virtual environment of the course to post the materials used each week, as well as complementary materials such as videos and virtual tours.